Ozorków: History

 The city's history dates back to the fifteenth century.
 In 1415 a small village with inaccessible forests and swamps, belonging to the Szczawiński family was mentioned in one of the Polish chronicles.

 In 1807, the future owner of Ozorków, Ignacy Starzyński, hoping to expand his textile business, brought 19 drapers from Saxony to the village.
 In 1815, their number has risen to 117, while the city of Łódź had 331.

-A year later, in 1816, the village was granted city rights and became the capital of the Ozorków county.
-In 1817 the Schlösserow family, who came from Aachen, settled in the city and founded the first modern cotton mill.
+A year later, in 1816, the village was granted town rights and became the capital of the Ozorków county.
+In 1821, the Schlösser brothers were brought by Ignacy Starzyński to Ozorków, and then Starzyński and the Schlösser brothers jointy founded a spinning mill.
+Equipped with modern spinning and carding machines from England and the Netherlands, the plant began production in 1823 and quickly achieved major sales in Poland, Lithuania and Russia, and expanded in the following years.
 Ozorków was the first settlement that experienced the modern development of cotton and wool industry near the Bzura River and later that spread to Zgierz and Łódź, creating the largest Polish center of the textile industry.
 Because of the rapidly growing industry started running out of space, already in 1820 business families purchased farmlands from nearby villages.
 In 1828 the town population rose to 5,669 people.
 Ozorków was inhabited by a sizeable population of Jewish and German citizens, therefore a synagogue and an Evangelical Church was built in the upcoming years, which also turned the town into a multicultural settlement.
-In the thirties, Karl Schlösser built a factory in the centre of the town, which also greatly influenced the population.
-After the fall of the November Uprising, the city underwent a stagnation caused by the loss of orders for the army of Congress Poland, repressive tariff barriers, the growing role of Zgierz and Łódź, as well as the displacement of the market for cotton and wool fabrics.
+After the fall of the November Uprising, the town underwent a stagnation caused by the loss of orders for the army of Congress Poland, repressive tariff barriers, the growing role of Zgierz and Łódź, as well as the displacement of the market for cotton and wool fabrics.
 In 1864, during the January Uprising, the local leader of the Polish insurgents Wawrzyniec Jeziorski was hanged by the Russians at the Market Square.
 In 1866, under the control of Polish Count Feliks Łubieński, Ozorków became a protected city of the Russian Empire, which resulted in greater investment opportunities.